openstack/ansible-collections-openstack/README.md

 The collection includes the Openstack modules and plugins supported by Openstack community to help the management of Openstack infrastructure.

+:warning: **WARNING:**
+This collection is currently being ported to the upcoming OpenStack SDK 1.\* release.
+SDK version 1.\* introduces numerous API changes which break backward compatibility with previous 0.\* releases.
+Since keeping a single collection release compatible with both SDK series is not sustainable, our collection codebase has been split:
+Branch stable/1.0.0 and 1.\*.\* releases of the collection are compatible with previous OpenStack SDK 0.\* releases only.
+The master branch and upcoming 2.\*.\* releases of this collection will be compatible with SDK 1.\* only.
+Both branches will continue to be maintained for now.
+Patches from master will be backported to stable/1.0.0 on a best effort basis but expect new features to be introduced in the master branch only.
+Contributions are welcome for both branches!
+:warning:

 ## Installation and Usage

 ### Installing dependencies